SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE2/README.md

 This variable contains an additional `validation` block.
 This block contains a `condition` that checks if the input matches the regular expression.
 If the condition is not met, the `error_message` will be displayed.
 We use the [`can` expression](https://developer.hashicorp.com/terraform/language/functions/can) to check if the input is valid when compared to a specific regular expression leveraging the [`regex` function](https://developer.hashicorp.com/terraform/language/functions/regex).

+As we will later construct the subdomain based on the project name, change the default value `proj-1234` to something unique by using your name, birthday or something similar.

 #### Input variable *stage*

 Let us continue with the *stage* variable that should be validated against some fixed values.
 To do so add the following code to the `variables.tf` file: